 He died in 1977 at the age of 102.
 He belonged to the tiny group of Nigerians educated in the USA early this century.
-He had a distinguished public career and was respected by his contemporaries and even the British officials.
+He had a distinguished public career and was respected by his contemporaries and even British officials.
 He contributed immensely to Nigeria’s development through his membership to the Nigerian Legislative Council from 1935 to 1944, of the former Western House of Chiefs from 1944 to 1950 and of various Government boards and committees until 1957.

 He was publicity-shy but believed in action.
 He concentrated his activities in Ogbomoso, his hometown where he lived and died.
-Samuel Ladoke Akintola (SLA) and Nathaniel David Oyerinde had a lot in common asides the fact that they were both from Ogbomoso.
+Samuel Ladoke Akintola (SLA) and Nathaniel David Oyerinde had a lot in common asides from the fact that they were both from Ogbomoso.

-Both of them were also progressive members of the Nigerian Baptist Convention, the went ahead to serve the convention in different capacities.
+Both of them were also progressive members of the Nigerian Baptist Convention, they went ahead to serve the convention in different capacities.
 Professor Nathaniel David Oyerinde’s extraordinary career as a politician and academician of note was between 1931 and 1966, the year Samuel Ladoke Akintola (SLA) was killed.